Empowering Curious Minds

 Damaging the sensory or motor nerves via compressive or shearing force can have impacts that lasts from hours to days, weeks, or even years.
 Compressive force may occur when the rope is too tight for too long, thus interrupting the blood supply from the very small blood vessels that run the length of the large nerves.
 By interrupting the blood supply, we also interrupt the oxygen flow to that nerve.
 Shearing force is especially important to note as it relates to our suspension practice, as these injuries tend to happen when the rope moves across a limb that is already being compressed, such as during a transition.

 We discuss the major nerves in our body to be aware of in our rope bondage practice with the hope of empowering rope tops & bottoms with the information to better communicate their individualized tie & time thresholds for their specific bodies & practices.
 Treatment for nerve damage is beyond the scope of this site.
 Just as we each differ in our own unique body compositions, so too do the placement of our nerves.
-To better envision approximate placement of the nerves, we recommend you go to the Zygote Body website as they do a wonderful job of illustrating the anatomical human form.
+To better envision approximate placement of the nerves, the Zygote Body website offers anatomical illustrations of the human form.
 As always, we encourage you to do your own research & listen to your body, as you know it best.

 The perception of pain